allansson/functional-programming-in-csharp/PITCHME.md

 Classes are often used to group code together

 * Repositories our database logic
-* Our application service class contains all business logic
+* Our application service contains all business logic
 * Etc.

 Makes it easier to find similar functionality!